MicrosoftDocs/windows-itpro-docs/windows/manage/appv-supported-configurations.md

 # App-V Supported Configurations

-This topic specifies the requirements to install and run Microsoft Application Virtualization (App-V) in your environment.
+This topic specifies the requirements to install and run App-V in your environment.

 ## App-V Server system requirements

 This section lists the operating system and hardware requirements for all of the App-V Server components.